-Recent events have heightened awareness of the threat that immigration enforcement proceedings can pose to our community’s undocumented students and their families.
-The following guidelines are intended to help PCC faculty, staff, and visitors understand their role and responsibilities if there are concerns about the presence of immigration officials on any of our campuses.
+Recent developments have brought increased attention to the challenges that immigration enforcement proceedings may present for our undocumented students and their families.
+Pasadena City College is committed to fostering a welcoming and supportive environment for all members of our community.
+The following guidelines are intended to help faculty, staff, and visitors understand how to respond if questions or concerns arise about the presence of immigration officials on campus.

-If a federal immigration official requests access to a:
+If a federal immigration official requests access to:

 • District Records, or